RhetTbull/apple-news-to-sqlite/README.md

   This will populate articles.db with an "articles" table containing information about your saved articles.

+  Notes:

-  Note: the contents of the articles themselves are not stored in the database, only metadata about the article such as title, author, url, etc.
+  The contents of the articles themselves are not stored in the database, only metadata about the article such as title, author, url, etc.

+  The date the article was saved is in GMT.

 Options:
   --version       Show the version and exit.